-During periods of rising interest rates, the rate of mortgage prepayments usually decreases, thereby tending to increase the life of mortgage-backed security is inaccurately predicted, the Trust may not be able to realize the rate of return it expected.
+During periods of rising interest rates, the rate of mortgage prepayments usually decreases, thereby tending to increase the life of mortgage-backed securities.
+If the life of a mortgage-backed security is inaccurately predicted, the Trust may not be able to realize the rate of return it expected.